Far away from our campus.

 What about Air Quality

 Operating near a volcano in the Pacific has always meant that our air quality can vary based on conditions.
 It is important to note that the air quality on Hawaii Island is still better than many places around the world.
-Here is a world map of the Air Quality Index.
+Here is a map of the current Air Quality Index.
 Air on Hawai’i Island is most typically between “Good” and “Moderate.”

 The term ‘vog’ refers to the hazy air pollution caused by the volcanic emissions from Kīlauea & Mauna Loa volcanos, which are primarily water vapor (H2O), carbon dioxide (CO2), and sulfur dioxide (SO2) gas.
 The trade winds blow most VOG from Kilauea to the Kona side of the island and other islands, such as Oahu.
 We are monitoring SO2 levels and these also most commonly fluctuate between “Good” and “Moderate.”